 What quality of Ruth’s is God’s focus?

 Ruth is humble throughout—she stayed with Naomi, she was willing to glean food with the poor, she humbled herself in front of Boaz (looking for his direction), and was blessed because of it.
 Ruth showed humility, something she didn’t need to do.
-She could have stayed in Moab, she could have complained with the harsh loss of her husband and status.
-She didn’t do any of this, and as such she’s in the line of David.
+She could have stayed in Moab, she could have complained about the harsh loss of her husband and status.
+She didn’t do any of this, and as such, she’s in the line of David.

 Ruth is one of the few discussions of Leverite marriage in that Boaz was a kinsman redeemer to her.
 This story plays out God’s love for us– an outsider that is chosen to marry someone with much.
 She is held up as an example of a godly young lady.

 In the case of Abigail, how were her actions rewarded?
 (2 Sam 25:1-42)